encichain/enci/x/charity/spec/05_params.md

 `TaxRate` determines the tax that is be collected from each applicable transaction message.
 This tax is not determined by the local validator, and is instead a universal tax.
 Tax fees are added onto Gas fees for a transaction, and summed as `Fee`.
 The handling of tax calculation and deduction is done via the `AnteHandler`. `TaxRate` is constrained by `TaxRateLimits`, which determine the minimum rate and the maximum rate that can be set.

 ## TaxCaps
 The `TaxCaps` in the parameter store are not used directly by the app.
-Instead, a separate copy in the KVStore is fetched instead to be used for tax calculation.
-However, the KVStore tax caps are synchronized with the parameter store `TaxCaps`.
+Instead, a separate copy in the KVStore is fetched for tax calculation.
+However, the KVStore tax caps are synchronized with the parameter store `TaxCaps` at the end of each period.
 As such, `TaxCaps` updated via param-change proposals do not take effect until the KVStore is updated.

 ## BurnRate